Metal assisted chemical etching

 Metal Assisted Chemical Etching (also known as MACE) is the process of wet chemical etching of semiconductors (mainly silicon) with the use of a metal catalyst, usually deposited on the surface of a semiconductor in the form of a thin film or nanoparticles.
-The semiconductor, covered with the metal is then immersed in an etching solution containing and oxidizing agent and hydrofluoric acid.
+The semiconductor, covered with the metal, is then immersed in an etching solution containing an oxidizing agent and hydrofluoric acid.
 The metal on the surface catalyzes the reduction of the oxidizing agent and therefore in turn also the dissolution of silicon.
 In the majority of the conducted research this phenomenon of increased dissolution rate is also spatially confined, such that it is increased in close proximity to a metal particle at the surface.
 Eventually this leads to the formation of straight pores that are etched into the semiconductor (see figure to the right).
 This means that a pre-defined pattern of the metal on the surface can be directly transferred to a semiconductor substrate.

 History of development

-The metal assisted chemical etching of semiconductors is a relatively new technology in semiconductor engineering and therefore it is not yet a process that is used in industry.
+MACE is a relatively new technology in semiconductor engineering and therefore it has yet to be a process that is used in industry.
 The first attempts of MACE consisted of a silicon wafer that was partially covered with aluminum and then immersed in an etching solution.
-This material combination lead to an increased etching rate compared to bare silicon.
+This material combination led to an increased etching rate compared to bare silicon.
 Often this very first attempt is also called galvanic etching instead of metal assisted chemical etching.

-Further research in this direction showed that a not dense film of a noble metal that is deposited on the surface of a silicon wafer can also locally increase the etching rate.
+Further research showed that a thin film of a noble metal deposited on a silicon wafer's surface can also locally increase the etching rate.
 In particular, it was observed that noble metal particles sink down into the material when the sample is immersed in an etching solution containing an oxidizing agent and hydrofluoric acid (see image in the introduction).
 This method is now commonly called the metal assisted chemical etching of silicon.

-Besides silicon, other semiconductors were also successfully etched with metal assisted chemical etching, such as silicon carbide or gallium nitride but the main portion of research is dedicated to MACE of silicon.
+Other semiconductors were also successfully etched with MACE, such as silicon carbide or gallium nitride.
+However, the main portion of research is dedicated to MACE of silicon.

-Also it could be shown that both noble metals such as gold, platinum, palladium, and silver, and base metals such as iron, nickel, copper, and aluminium can act as a catalyst in the process.
+It has been shown that both noble metals such as gold, platinum, palladium, and silver, and base metals such as iron, nickel, copper, and aluminium can act as a catalyst in the process.